Best Colleges & Universities Kentucky 2023

 Salary After Attending: $33,097

 Bluegrass Community and Technical College is a public institution home to around 4,250 students in total.
 This school is a part of the Kentucky Community and Technical Colleges Systems and provides open enrollment for in-state students.
 This school was established in 2004 when Lexington Community College and Central Kentucky Technical College merged.
-BCTC provides a variety of opportunities for students to start or continue their education.
 It focuses primarily on workforce education and readiness.
 Students participate in hands-on learning and apprenticeships in their chosen fields.
 This school awards associate’s degrees in both the arts and sciences.
 It also provides a transfer program to help students who are pursuing four-year degrees.
 Bluegrass grants certifications and diplomas in specific domains like biotechnology, computerized manufacturing and machining, dental hygiene, and many other fields that require high-demand skills.

 24. Alice Lloyd College